 A list of history courses offered each semester for the next three years is available to help students plan their progress towards their degree.
 The History Program offers lower- and upper-division classes in U.S. and world history, ranging from the pre-modern world to contemporary times.

 The History Program at UHV offers exciting courses in American, European, and world history.
 Dr. Laura Mammina offers classes on Race and Ethnicity, the Civil War Era, Sex and American society, and African American history.
 Dr. Joseph Locke teaches courses that include the history of Texas, the Gilded Age and Progressive Era, and the U.S-Mexico borderlands.
 Dr. Esther Cuenca specializes in medieval and modern Europe and offers courses on saints and witches, plague and pandemics, and world history from ancient times to the present.
 Dr. Beverly Tomek teaches courses in both U.S. and Atlantic World history, specializing in justice movements, including antislavery, labor movements, and civil rights.

 In addition to our full-time faculty members, we have faculty who teach online and face-to-face courses for the History Program on a part-time basis.
-Dr. Hal Smith, retired UHV professor, teaches online courses in American and European history.
+Dr. Hal Smith, retired UHV professor emeritus, teaches online courses in American and European history.
 Dr. Nicholas Cox teaches upper-division online courses in American and Latin American history.
 Ms. Amy Hatmaker, Director of Career Services at UHV, teaches lower-division U.S. history classes.

 The De León Symposium

 The Martín De León Symposium on the Humanities is held annually during Hispanic Heritage Month.
 Each year focuses on a different theme.
 The 33rd annual De León Symposium, for instance, held in 2019, explored the history of Mariachi music through a talk by an ethnomusicologist and a live performance by Mariachi Tapatío.